Re: Oxalic Acid Presoak for some pt/pd papers?

 today's papers are so alkaline, heavily buffered, etc that the

-recommends this in the Arentz addendum.
-I dry flat on paper towels,
+also recommends this in the Arentz addendum.
+I dry flat on paper

-but hanging is ok.
-I just don't want my corners marked with clips.
+towels, but hanging is ok.
+I just don't want my corners marked

-paper, but I've never produced the same or as good results as the
+great paper, but I've never produced the same or as good results

 After acidification, the single biggest tip is to humidify the